swetasharma/Compare-Images-Python/README.md

 6. Make sure the column name of input csv file of first column has to be "image1" and second column name has to be "image2"

+The script can be executed on both Linux(Ubuntu) and Windows platforms.
 For Ubuntu Users:

 Basic setup: